mongodb-partners/Vehicle-Digital-Twin-Solution/README.md

 ## Setup SageMaker

-If not already completed, please refer to the [link](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-launch.html#studio-launch-console-prerequisites) for prerequisites and setup of Sagemaker domain.
+If not already completed, please refer to the [link](https://docs.aws.amazon.com/sagemaker/latest/dg/studio-launch.html#studio-launch-console-prerequisites) for prerequisites and setup of SageMaker domain.

 Deploy the SageMaker model "Predictive Maintenance for Vehicle Fleets" to get the end-point.